xHergz/AruaROSELoginManager/README.md

 A Windows Form application that automatically logs in accounts to AruaROSE

 ## What is this?
-This application is used to automatically login the free to play MMORPG, [AruaROSE](http://www.aruarose.com).
-You enter your account information which is saved in an XML file in your AppData folder.
+This application is used to automatically log in to the free to play MMORPG, [AruaROSE](http://www.aruarose.com).
+You enter your account information which is saved in a XML file in your AppData folder.
 You can then use "Login" button on an account that will open the TRose.exe application with the command line arguments to automatically log you in.
 The program can either store just the account name and will prompt you for the password only or can store both (password MD5 encrypted because it is supported by the game client).

 ## How to setup
 1. Run the installer